-You may have noticed that dairy farmers have been getting a lot of attention in the press this week.
+Dairy farmers have been getting a lot of attention from the media this week.
 That’s because, for the first time ever, the price of milk per litre has fallen below the price of bottled water.

 As a direct result of a 4-pint carton of milk now costing less than a pound, more than 1,000 farmers will not be paid for their milk this Monday, after the UK’s largest dairy company announced it was delaying payments because of the price crash.